-AR: Yes, I would say that when I was a kid starting out in primary school (first grade/second grade) there would be quite a lot of girls at the chess tournaments I played.
-It would almost be 50/50, or close to 50/50 I think.
+AR: Yes, I would say that when I was a kid starting out in primary school (first/second grade) there would be quite a lot of girls at the chess tournaments I played.
+It would almost be 50/50, I think.

 AA: Okay so that brings up an interesting question.
 Did girls ever play against boys?

 AR: For the Hungarian Championships, the youth ones, they divided it into boys and girls categories.
 Other tournaments, the school tournaments or county tournaments, a lot of children’s events, I played mostly with boys in a mixed group.